 NATURAL FOOD FOREST

 Did you know that you can grow peaches in Wisconsin?
-In our Food Forest, we have trees and shrubs that bear fruits of pear, apple, cherry, apricot, raspberry, peach, currant, mulberry, and quince, among others!
+In our Food Forest, we have trees and shrubs that bear pears, apples, cherries, apricots, raspberries, peaches, currants, and mulberries, among others!

 The Farm is home to a 400 square foot shelter and rainwater harvesting system accompanied by 500-gallon cistern.
 By collecting the rainwater that falls on the shelter, we reduce our dependence on city water and ENSURE A CONVENIENT WATER SOURCE FOR OUR COMMUNITY GARDENERS.
 Thanks to funding from the Milwaukee Metropolitan Sewer District (MMSD) plans are underway this spring to install an additional 1700 gallon underground rainwater catchment system.

 Victory Garden Urban Farm has been recognized as part of the MILLION POLLINATORS GARDEN CHALLENGE and as FEED A BEE partner.
 Along our fence lines, our front entryway, and throughout our farm we plant and maintain native perennial wildflowers.
 In addition to our own honey bees from our 4 hives, we have observed several species of wild bees and many species of butterflies.
 The Farm is not just a gathering place and nutritious food source for our neighbors but is a green oasis for wildlife in the city!